Alan-Bushell/blackjack/README.md

 ### Stack Overflow
 > Used to reference different synthax issues from existing older boards.
 Also used to query clear function issues when I ran into them as referenced in the terminal bug in the big section.

+### Youtube
+> One of the best free learning platforms in the world and has I use it every day when coding to help me better understand concepts from different perspectives.

 <a name="acknowlegements"></a>
 ## Acknowledgements